 Leadership Overview

-Ada County State of Idaho has 4 executives leading key functions including operations, administration, and technology.
+Ada County State of Idaho has 4 executives leading key functions including operations, information technology, digital infrastructure, and administration.

 Leadership Roles at Ada County State of Idaho